-The station has a long history in the beautiful town of Falmouth, Maine responding to nearly 2,000 emergencies each year.
-Falmouth Fire-EMS has been proudly serving the town of Falmouth since responding to its first call in 1913.
-Much like Hascall & Hall, today they continue the tradition of taking great pride in providing outstanding customer service to their community.
+The Falmouth EMS & Fire Station has a long history in the beautiful town of Falmouth, Maine.
+Since its first call in 1913, the station has responded to nearly 2,000 emergencies each year.
+Much like Hascall & Hall, the Falmouth EMS & Fire Station takes great pride in providing outstanding customer service to its community.

-All starting with Station 1, which was originally established in 1916 as a double bay fire station, all the money was raised, and the station was built by the Falmouth Firefighters themselves.
-Soon after, in 1939 renovations were done to accommodate a new pumper truck and then the station was entirely rebuilt in 1951 changing the station to 4 bays.
-In 1960 it was then changed back into a three-bay station to better serve the community.
+Station 1 was originally established in 1916 as a double bay fire station.
+The Falmouth Firefighters raised the money to build the station and constructed it themselves.
+In 1939 renovations were completed to accommodate a new pump truck.
+In 1951, the station was entirely rebuilt to include four bays.
+In 1960, it was changed back into a three-bay station to better serve the community.

-Once districts started taking effect, Falmouth Fire-EMS knew they had to grow their territory and in 1927 Station 2 was born taking on District 2 of Falmouth Maine which starts at Route 1 on the Portland line, going all the way to the Cumberland line and stretching west to Woodville Road.
-A new and improved Station 2 was built in 1976 at its present location (Bucknam Road) and then a few decades later in 2007 a major renovation and addition was set forth.
-This renovation added “a new training room, day room, bunk rooms, offices for the call deputy chiefs and captains, and the new administrative wing”.
-Fast forward to present time and Station 2 now houses Engine 2, Tower 2, Ambulance 2, Ambulance 3, a 25-patient MCI trailer, a highway safety trailer and administrative offices.
+Once districts were drawn in 1927, Falmouth EMS & Fire built Station 2 to take on District 2 of Falmouth, Maine (which started at Route 1 on the Portland line and extended all the way to the Cumberland line and west to Woodville Road.)
+A new and improved Station 2 was built in 1976 at its present location (Bucknam Road) – a few decades later in 2007, a major renovation and addition was set forth.
+This renovation included a new training room, day room, bunk rooms, offices for the call deputy chiefs and captains, and the new administrative wing.
+Presently, station 2 houses Engine 2, Tower 2, Ambulance 2, Ambulance 3, a 25-patient MCI trailer, a highway safety trailer and administrative offices.